ibericode/mailchimp-for-wordpress/readme.txt

 **Fixes**

-- Issue with GROUPINGS not being sent to MailChimp
+- Issue with GROUPINGS not being sent to Mailchimp

 **Improvements**